marschall/exception-counter/README.md

 ### Should I run random JVM agents from people on the Internet?

-You should most definitely no. You should review the source and build from the source.
+You should most definitely not.
+You should review the source and build from the source.

 Extract:
 unzip -l target/exception-counter-0.1.0-SNAPSHOT-x86_64-MacOSX-gpp-jni.nar